ziyi-zhang-mark/android/kotlin_basics.md

 }
 ```

-`Unit` function - functions w/o return type, Kotlin automatically used the `Unit` as return type.
+`Unit` function - functions without a `return type`, Kotlin automatically used the `Unit` as return type.

 ```kotlin
 fun max(a: Int, b: Int): Int {